anasm-17/auto_video_organizer/report.md

-> Wow that seems to have done a fairly good job without any preprocessing from my end!
+Wow!
+That seems to have done a fairly good job without any preprocessing from my end!
 But you may notice some discontinuity, like in the first line "let's get started are you good at the So today", I believe this could be due to my abrupt chunking which does not seem like a good practice.
 How I am chunking now looks like:

 <img src="images/abrupt_chunking.PNG">

-> Here, with my abrupt chunking methodology, I the speech recognizer is unable to capture the word guidelines as it gets cut off.
+Here, with my abrupt chunking methodology, I the speech recognizer is unable to capture the word guidelines as it gets cut off.
 However, if I were to overlap my chunks:

 <img src="images/overlap_chunking.PNG">

-> Now I am able to capture guidelines.
+Now I am able to capture guidelines.
 Probably by overlapping for 0.5 to 1 second, resulting in longer chunks but making the transcribed texts more coherent.
 For now I'll leave it be to build the baseline model to see if it works.

 ## 2. Performing text similarity matching <a class="anchor" id="2.0"></a>